 NSAIDs often used to treat gout include:

-People with reduced kidney function or those with conditions such as stomach ulcers or bleeding should avoid using NSAIDs.
+People who have reduced kidney function, conditions such as stomach ulcers or bleeding, or who are using certain medications such as warfarin or treatments for blood pressure should avoid using NSAIDs.

 Colchicine can be an effective treatment for gout.
-However, it should be used at low doses since it can cause upsets, including:
+However, it should be used at low doses as it can cause side effects, including:

 Colchicine can cause major gut problems if taken in too high a dose.
 It is important to follow the recommended dose.
 For most people, this means taking no more than two to four tablets a day.

-Corticosteroids are a type of steroid sometimes used to treat severe cases of gout that do not respond to other treatment (above).
+Corticosteroids are a type of steroid sometimes used to treat severe cases of gout in people that:

-A short course of steroid tablets often provides relief, but can't be used long-term as they cause side effects including:
+A short course of steroid tablets often provides relief, but can't be used long-term in high doses as they cause side effects, including: